Chitrapur

 Chitrapur is a village in Bhatkal Taluka, Uttar Kannada District, Karnataka, India.

-The religious headquarters of the Chitrapur Saraswat Brahmins, is in this town.
+Chitrapur Mutt, the religious headquarters of the Chitrapur Saraswat Brahmins, is in this town.
 The town, initially a small village was improved upon under the guidance of the Saraswat swamis.

-The small village of Chitrapur was built according to the idea of town-planning with a road in the middle and houses and gardens on both sides.
+The small village of Chitrapur was built with a road in the middle and houses and gardens on both sides.
 It became a miniature municipality with street lamps lit during the night and roads swept clean.

-The mathadhipatis also constructed the Shiv-Ganga Sarovar at Chitrapur, the erection of a storeyed building at Panchavati, starting of schools for boys and girls.
+The Mathadhipatis also constructed the Shiv-Ganga Sarovar at Chitrapur, the erection of a storeyed building at Panchavati, starting of schools for boys and girls.
 They helped build a post office with quarters for the post-master and a vegetable market at Chitrapur.

 The Chitrapur Math has many ancient Hindu statues in a museum.